How Much Protein Does a Breastfeeding Mom Need?

 The USDA publishes a free online tool that includes breastfeeding in calculating recommended daily nutritional intake.
 For example, an active 30-year old mother who is 5’ 4” tall and weighs 120 lbs should consume at least 71 grams of protein per day during the first 6 months of breastfeeding, 27 grams more than if she were not breastfeeding, according to the USDA calculator.

 Ohio State University and the World Health Organization both recommend around 17 grams of extra protein per day during the first six months of breastfeeding.
 Also, some animal studies show that higher protein diets are related to increased milk volume.

-Dr. Canale recommends erring on the side of more protein, especially as extra protein has no negative health consequences and may have some beneficial effect on milk volume and quality.
+Dr. Canale recommends staying safe with more protein, especially as extra protein has no negative health effects and may even have some beneficial effect on milk volume and quality.

 Consumer Reports says most adults should aim for a diet that includes a variety of protein sources, such as lean meat, seafood, eggs, yogurt, tofu, quinoa, nuts, and beans.
-Dr. Canale largely concurs but adds that breastfeeding mothers should avoid seafood and limit consumption of fish such as tuna and mackerel, as they can contain excessive amounts of mercury and other toxins.
-Protein intake should be spaced out during the day, not concentrated in one meal.
+Dr. Canale agrees but adds that breastfeeding mothers should avoid seafood and limit consumption of fish such as tuna and mackerel, as they can have a lot of mercury and other toxins.
+Protein intake should be spaced out during the day, not jammed into one meal.